Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological

 To control this error, we can modify the Fourier series of the fields by truncating them up to some frequency $k_M$.
 The idea is that for any $k,l \in [-k_M,k_M]$ we have that the frequencies $k+l\in [-N/2+1,N/2]$, avoiding the aliased frequencies.
 For instance, it can be easily proved that (see \cite{Kopriva}) by demanding

 the aliasing due to products of pairs of functions is removed.
-This is known as the \tit{$(2/3)-$filter} and is the easier way of controlling the aliasing error.
+This is known as the \tit{$(2/3)-$filter} and is the easier way to control the aliasing error.
 Equivalently, it is easy to see that with

 we can remove the aliasing due to products of triplets of functions, we call this the \tit{$(1/2)-$filter}.\\

 In general, a filter can be defined as a modification of the truncated Fourier series as (see \cite{Canuto})